 Learn more about how our hiPS cell-derived beta cells are suitable for your functional studies, diabetes modeling, and compound screening for insulin secretion and regulation.

-Studying diabetes and metabolic disorders using hiPSC-derived beta cells instead of primary islets.
+Studying diabetes and metabolic disorders using hiPSC-derived beta cells.

 Takara Bio USA, Inc.